-This document is designed to provide the UK with recommendations, drawn from ABColombia and its member organisations, The Gaia Foundation, War on Want, the Colombian Caravana of Lawyers Group, Colombia Solidarity Campaign and the London Mining Network, following discussions with our partners in Colombia.
+This document is designed to provide the UK with recommendations, drawn from ABColombia and its member organisations, The Gaia Foundation, War on Want, and the Colombian Caravana of Lawyers Group, following discussions with our partners in Colombia.
 We would ask that the UK make these recommendations to the Colombian government during Colombia's UPR process in May.